inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

    their time slot, thus eliminating contention.
 Examples of this kind of MAC protocols include LMAC, TRAMA, etc.
--  ``Carrier-sense multiple access (CSMA) based``: These protocols use carrier sensing and backoffs to avoid collisions, similarly to IEEE 802.11.
+-  ``Carrier-sense multiple access (CSMA) based``: These protocols use carrier sensing and backoffs to avoid collisions, similar to IEEE 802.11.
 Examples include B-MAC, SMAC, TMAC, X-MAC.

 This showcase demonstrates the WSN MAC protocols available in INET: